grubbychicken/DV8dotpy/README.md

 Password Brute Forcing - You have enumerated a list of email addresses from LinkedIn or other open sources.
 You want to attempt to log in to a public facing service such as OWA or Office365 using each email address and a list of x passwords.
 Use nuke mode.
 DV8dotpy will let you know which logins were successful.

 **Web App Pentest**
-In a scenario where you have to update multiple request values with the same payload in the same request, such as a username in an email address feild and a cookie - use shotgun mode.
+In a scenario where you have to update multiple request values with the same payload in the same request, such as a username in a username feild and a cookie - use shotgun mode.

-In a scenario where you want to enumerate a list of valid user IDs or usernames for example, use revolver mode to place a payload in one or more positions on after the other.
+In a scenario where you want to enumerate a list of valid user IDs or usernames for example, use revolver mode to place a payload in one or more positions one after the other.

 # Author